Ski-touring at Mount Decoeli

 ICE SKATING ON LAKES:

-Disclaimer: please take appropriate precautions for skating on any lake, these areas are not supervised or maintained, all activities are undertaken at own risk.
+Disclaimer: please take appropriate precautions for skating on any lake, these areas are not supervised or maintained, all activities are undertaken at own risk, and should be taken with this season’s weather history in mind – ice can pose a danger.

 - Some years a small area is cleared at Pine Lake in front of the beach/recreation area for ice skating or hockey.